mohammadbashiri/bayesian-motor-adaptation/README.md

 </p>

 ============== TODO ===============<br>
-here goes the figure for the expansion of each state variable force distribution and update of prior distribution for several trials
+- Add the figure for the expansion of each state variable force distribution, and
+- Update of prior distribution for several trials
 <br>===================================

 Now, after interacting with the force field, we have a posterior of the force distribution given a specific velocity